KhronosGroup/SPIRV-LLVM-Translator/docs/LLVMIntrinsicFunctionLowering.md

         %ret = call i16 @spirv.llvm_bswap_i16(i16 %0)

-   The emulation function is constructed by the translator in SPIRVRegularizeLLVM.cpp (note that this code handles all types):
+   The emulation function is constructed by the translator in SPIRVRegularizeLLVM (note that this code handles all types):

             case Intrinsic::bswap: {